ganeshrvel/openmtp/README.md

 ##### Advanced Android File Transfer Application for macOS.

- Transferring files between macOS and Android Devices or any other MTP devices has always been a nightmare.
-There are a few MTP apps which are available online but most of them are either too expensive or too uncomfortable to use.
-The official "Android File Transfer" app for macOS from Google has a lot of bugs and limitations, some of which includes not being able to transfer files larger than 4GB, frequent disconnections, unable to rename the folders or files on the android devices.
-Most of the other apps available online are too expensive and all of them uses either WiFi or ADB protocol to transfer the files, which by the way is really painful to watch.
+Transferring files between macOS and Android or any other MTP devices has always been a nightmare.
+There are a few File Transfer MTP apps which are available online but most of them are either too expensive or come with bad UI/UX.
+The official "Android File Transfer" app for macOS from Google comes with bugs, innumerable limitations, some of which include - not being able to transfer files larger than 4GB, frequent disconnections, unable to rename the folders or files on the android/MTP devices.
+Most of the other apps available online uses either WiFi or ADB protocol to transfer the files, which is an extremely time-consuming process.

- All the above-mentioned reasons have prompted me to create an application on my own which will be available FREE to all and FOREVER.
+Countless searches to find an app to solve these problems and failing to find one made me restless.
+So, I took the leap and decided to create an app for us that could help us have a smooth and hassle-free file transfer process from macOS to Android/MTP devices.
+Created with the objective of giving back to the community, we can all use this app for free in this lifetime.

 ### Features
 - Plug and Play.
 No hassles, easy and instant connection.
-- Connected via USB cable, hence providing the highest data transfer rates possible.
+- Connect via USB cable - Highest data transfer rates.
-- Transfer files which are larger than 4GB.
+- Transfer multiple files which are larger than 4GB in one go.
-- Can select between Internal Memory and SD Card.
+- Select between Internal Memory or SD Card.
 - Split pane views for both Local Computer and MTP device.
-- Grid and List views are available (check Settings).
+- Drag 'n Drop, Grid/List views and the other advanced File Manager features are available.
-- Drag n Drop and the other advanced File Manager features are available.
+- Safe, Transparent and Open-Source.
-- Transparent, OpenSource and we care for your privacy.
+- We don't collect any personally identifiable information.
 - It's FREE and shall ALWAYS remain FREE!!